Particular/docs.particular.net/transports/sqs/why-use-sqs.md

 AS can be configured to not terminate any EBS volumes when scaling down, however this leaves an orphaned volume, potentially with messages on it, with nothing processing them.
 Naturally this is a problem when there are SLAs to meet.

-To solve these problems, the guidance from Amazon is to use SQL as the transport.
+To solve these problems, the guidance from Amazon is to use SQS as the transport.
 This transport will help get the most out of AWS and the Auto Scaling feature.